AC prices to go up by 15% this summer: Voltas MD - BusinessToday

-Air conditioner (AC) prices are expected to go up to 15% this summer season, owing to elevated copper prices and new energy efficiency norms, according to Mukundan Menon, the managing director of Voltas Ltd.
+Air conditioner (AC) prices are expected to go up by as much as 15% this summer season, owing to elevated copper prices and new energy efficiency norms, according to Mukundan Menon, the managing director of Voltas Ltd.

 “In February 2025, copper was trending at around $8,000 per tonne.
 Now, it is roughly $13,000 per tonne.
 That is moving up the prices significantly,” Menon told Business Today in an interview.